-Aziza Sadikova is a Berlin-based composer.
-She studied piano and composition at the Uspensky Special Music School for gifted children.
+Aziza Sadikova is a Berlin-based composer from Tashkent, Uzbekistan.
+She studied piano and composition at Uspensky Special Music School for gifted children.
 Aziza continued her studies at the Tashkent State Conservatory in the class of composer Dmitri Yanov-Yanovsky.
 She graduated with 1st class BMus (Hons) and MA in composition from Royal Birmingham Conservatoire and Trinity College of Music, London (class of Philip Cashian and Alwynne Pritchard) and organ ( class of Prof. David Saint)

 Her music performed at festivals: Wien Modern Festival, Philharmonische-Akademie-Konzerte in Hamburg, Young Euro Classics, Kasseler Musiktage, Audi Vorpsrung, Salzburg Aspekte, Randfestspiele, Klangwerkstatt Berlin, Nuova Musica Treviso, Uckermarkische Musikwochen, Sound Source and Southbank Festival in London, Theaterformen Hannover, Klang-Zeit Festival, ReMusic Festival in S-Petersburg and others.